TCDP Award Recipients

 John Ousterhout is the Bosack Lerner Professor of Computer Science at Stanford University.
 He received a BS in Physics from Yale University and a PhD in Computer Science from Carnegie Mellon University.
 He was a Professor of Computer Science at U.C.
 Berkeley for 14 years, followed by 14 years in industry, where he founded two companies (Scriptics and Electric Cloud), before returning to academia at Stanford.
 He is a member of the National Academy of Engineering, a Fellow of the ACM, and has received numerous awards, including the ACM Software System Award, the ACM Grace Murray Hopper Award, the National Science Foundation Presidential Young Investigator Award, and the U.C.
 Berkeley Distinguished Teaching Award.

-The IEEE Computer Society Technical Committee on Distributed Processing (TCDP) has named Professor Miron Livny from University of Wisconsin as the recipient of the 2020 Outstanding Technical Achievement Award.
+The IEEE Computer Society Technical Community on Distributed Processing (TCDP) has named Professor Miron Livny from University of Wisconsin as the recipient of the 2020 Outstanding Technical Achievement Award.
 The citation for Professor Livny is for his Influential Contributions of the Condor system to Distributed and High Throughput Computing.

 Miron Livny is the John P. Morgridge Professor of Computer Science at the University of Wisconsin – Madison where he is serving as the Director of the Center for High Throughput Computing and the Lead Investigator of Computing Technologies at the Morgridge Institute for Research.
 He has been serving as the Technical Director of the Open Science Grid and has been collaborating for more than three decades with researchers from a wide spectrum of science domains.
 Two of these collaborations – the LHC experiments and the LIGO collaboration – were recently awarded Nobel prizes in physics (2013 and 2017 respectively).